 But that does not mean that they will jive with your photography portfolio.

 If you do plan to create a photography website using a template, be sure to choose one that works.
-Most website creators will have specialized photography website templates designated on their platform.
+Most website creators will have specialized portfolio website templates designated on their platform.

 4. Overloading your photography business homepage